3. Storage on Spider

 3.1.2.2.
 Using project spaces

-Similarly to home folders Spider’s project spaces are also available on all worked nodes, the following paths are available on your Spider UI:
+Similarly to home folders, Spider’s project spaces are also available on all worker nodes and login node.
+The following paths are available:

-This allows you to easily access your software, data and output from the worker nodes from the project spaces.
-See below for an example of a command that could be executed from a script on a worker node:
+This allows you to easily access your software, data and output from the project spaces on the worker nodes.
+See below for an example of a command that could be executed on a worker node (from a job submitted with SLURM):

 sh /project/[Project Name]/Software/[script].sh /project/[Project Name]/Data/[input file(s)] /home/[USER]/[output]